 The resort also maintains an exclusive sustainability trail, characterized by indigenous flora.
 With close proximity to nearby trails, adventure concierges guide guests through the living desert from morning to night.
 Direct access to golf offerings and biking excursions are also available.

-While downtown Tempe has the distinction of being home to the Southwest’s first Canopy by Hilton hotel, it won’t be the only one for long.
-Canopy by Hilton Scottsdale Old Town opened its doors in October 2020.
-This full-service hotel will be designed as an extension of the area’s historic arts district and will and curated artwork by local artists.
+While downtown Tempe has the distinction of being home to the Southwest’s first Canopy by Hilton hotel, it wasn't the only one for long.
+Canopy by Hilton Scottsdale Old Town, a full-service hotel will be designed as an extension of the area’s historic arts district and will and curated artwork by local artists, opened its doors in October 2020.

-The 177-room project — the first new-build hotel in Old Town in more than a decade — will combine vibrant Southwest energy with midcentury modern sophistication in every aspect of its architecture, aesthetic, service and culture.
+The 177-room project — the first new-build hotel in Old Town since 2008 — will combine vibrant Southwest energy with midcentury modern sophistication in every aspect of its architecture, aesthetic, service and culture.
 Guests can expect two new dining concepts, including a signature restaurant will showcase cuisine with an emphasis on Southwest touches and locally sourced ingredients, plus a rooftop pool and bar that will elevate the Scottsdale social scene with crafted cocktails, posh bites and unrivaled views of the iconic Camelback Mountain.